Be Prepared: Crucial Interview Questions for English Teachers Applying Abroad

 2. Why do you want to be a teacher?

-This is another common interview question, and is one that a lot of unprepared people answer wrong.
+This is another common interview question, and is one that a lot of unprepared people answer wrongly or ineffectively.

 Instead, focus on answers that really let the interviewer know that teaching is your passion.
 Tell them that you enjoy helping people or that you want to use your skills to empower students by teaching them how to succeed in an English-speaking environment.